mattbernst/wm-2/README.md

 ## Licensing

 This is under the GPL v2 because the wikipediaminer code is too.
-Although I've directly copied only a little from the old code I have read a lot, to the extent that this would probably be a derivative work if anyone cared to argue about it in court.
+Although I've directly copied only a little from the old code I have read it a lot, to the extent that this would probably count as a derivative work.